samplchallenges/SAMPL6/pKa_challenge_instructions.md

 Counterions, where present in solid formulations (see experimental details below), were included in canonical isomeric SMILES for the sake of completeness, although no significant effect is expected from the presence of chloride counterions as experiments were conducted in ionic-strength adjusted medium with KCl.

 ## Experimental details
-pKa measurements were collected using spectrophotometric pKa measurements with Sirius T3 instrument by Mehtap Isik from the Chodera Lab at MSKCC with the support of Merck Rahway, Preformulation Department, especially Dorothy Levorse, Timothy Rhodes and Brad Sherborne.
+pKa measurements were collected using spectrophotometric pKa measurements with a Sirius T3 instrument by Mehtap Isik from the Chodera Lab at MSKCC with the support of the Merck Rahway, Preformulation Department, especially Dorothy Levorse, Timothy Rhodes and Brad Sherborne.

 Small molecules were purchased in powder form.
-10 mg/ml DMSO solutions were prepared and used as stock solutions for preparation of samples, where 1-5 uL of 10 mg/ml DMSO stock solution is diluted in 1.5 mL ionic-strength adjusted water (0.15 M KCl). pH titrations with acid (0.5 M HCl, 0.15 M KCl) and base (0.5 M KOH, 0.15 M KCl) and cosolvent addition (80% methanol, 0.15 M KCl) were performed in an automated fashion with with a [Sirius T3 instrument (Sirius Analytical)](http://www.sirius-analytical.com/products/t3).
+10 mg/ml DMSO solutions were prepared and used as stock solutions for the preparation of samples, where 1-5 uL of 10 mg/ml DMSO stock solution is diluted in 1.5 mL ionic-strength adjusted water (0.15 M KCl). pH titrations with acid (0.5 M HCl, 0.15 M KCl) and base (0.5 M KOH, 0.15 M KCl) and cosolvent addition (80% methanol, 0.15 M KCl) were performed in an automated fashion with with a [Sirius T3 instrument (Sirius Analytical)](http://www.sirius-analytical.com/products/t3).

-[The UV-metric pKa measurement protocol of Sirius T3](http://www.sirius-analytical.com/science/pka) measures the change in multiwavelength absorbance in the 250-450 nm UV region of the spectrum while the pH is titrated between pH 1.8 and 12.2 to evaluate pKas[1,2].
+[The UV-metric pKa measurement protocol of the Sirius T3](http://www.sirius-analytical.com/science/pka) measures the change in multiwavelength absorbance in the 250-450 nm UV region of the spectrum while the pH is titrated between pH 1.8 and 12.2 to evaluate pKas[1,2].
-Protonation state change of titratable sites near chromophores will modulate the UV absorbance spectra of these chromophores, allowing populations of distinct UV-active species to be resolved as a function of pH.
+A protonation state change of titratable sites near chromophores will modulate the UV absorbance spectra of these chromophores, allowing populations of distinct UV-active species to be resolved as a function of pH.
 To do this, basis spectra are identified and populations extracted via analysis of the pH-dependent multi-wavelength absorbance.
 The number of pKas is determined based on the quality of fit between experimental and modeled microstate pH-dependent populations.